 The first step towards sending your newsletter to prospective customers is getting them to opt-in.
 For this, your customers have to actively agree to receive newsletters via WhatsApp from your business.
 This is a requirement.
 Otherwise, you are not allowed to send customers newsletters!

-The question now is, how to do it the best way?
+The question now is, what’s the best way to do that?
 Let’s have a look at some examples.

-Another option is to include an opt-in check box right before people click on the click-to-chat link to get to your WhatsApp chat.
+Another option for an easy opt-in is to include an opt-in check box right before people click on the click-to-chat link to get to your WhatsApp chat.

 If you are using a professional WhatsApp Business solution, you can also include special opt-in widgets that you can also edit to fit your website design.

 ❗ Important!
-When it comes to WhatsApp newsletters it is relevant that your potential customers are well aware of your Data Policy.
-It is not a bad idea to create a landing page where your company can explain all the important details regarding your policies.
+When it comes to WhatsApp newsletters it’s relevant that your potential customers are well aware of your data policy.
+It’s not a bad idea to create a landing page where your company can explain all the important details regarding your policies.

 Opt-out of newsletters